luispedro/jug/docs/source/backends.rst

 ---------------------------

-If all your nodes share a filesystem and you don't want to set anything up, just you the default filesystem backend.
+If all your nodes share a filesystem and you don't want to set anything up, just use the default filesystem backend.
 If your computations are non-trivial (in general, you should avoid breaking up your algorithm so much that each tasks takes less than a second), then this will be fast enough and very robust.